BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 For the images, we will add a border to set them off from one another (using the background color the player to give the list an integrated look), and resize the images using the width and height properties to fit four images across the bottom of the player.
 Finally we'll add the `cursor` property, setting it to `pointer` so that it's more obvious that clicking on the images will do something.

-In the JS-Bin below, go to the CSS section and add the following classes:
+In the CodePen below, go to the CSS section and add the following classes:

 ```css
 .bcls-playlist {